eriqsp/eriqsp/README.md

 I'm Erick and I like to build things that are interesting to me, and could be to others as well.

-Most projects here are data science related - collecting data, cleaning, transform and model.
+I have some projects here that are data science related - collecting, cleaning, transforming and training data.
 My favorite one is the [Counter-Strike Player Clustering](https://github.com/eriqsp/counter-strike-analysis).

 You also can find me on [LinkedIn](https://www.linkedin.com/in/erick-sp/).